zeroc-ice/ice-builder-gradle/README.md

 ### Configuring Slice-to-Java Projects

-The sub-section `java` is used to configure files compiled with `slice2java`.
+Use the `java` sub-section to configure the compilation of Slice files with `slice2java`.
 The `java` sub-section can contain one or more source sets, each with its own set of flags for compiling Slice files.
 You can omit the source set name when you have a single set:

 ```gradle
 slice {